mukoedo1993/CS_courses_mukoedo_Online/web_developer_job/Chap5/css_file_architecture/README.txt

 Sidenote:
 (i): A programming file that starts with  is a file that should be treated as partial file.
 This file is prepared as being imported.
 (ii): Import is a css native feature, but we don't want our web browsers to download multiple css files.
+Instead, we want postcss and webpack to see these import lines, and replace these lines with contents from these source files word by word.

 2. Identify patterns in design